p-kulesza/p-kulesza/README.md

 ### API Data Processing

 - This project integrates OmdbAPI and TasteDive for discovering and exploring movies.
-It was a part of Python 3 Programming Specialization
+It was a part of Python 3 Programming Specialization.
 - Tech: Python

 - [Repository](https://github.com/p-kulesza/APIDataProcessing)